 A Quick and Easy Marinade

 Haitian Epis is a quick and easy marinade that can be made in advance.
-Prep time can be between 10-15 minutes depending on how big of a batch you’re making.
+Prep time can be between 10 to 15 minutes depending on how big of a batch you’re making.
 Making a big batch over the weekend is ideal too, as the Epis can be used throughout the course of the week to use on meats, in soups, stews or as a cooked dip.
 You can also choose to make your Epis ahead of time and store it in the freezer.

 The Ingredients for Haitian Epis